baileymh/pf1e-archetypes/README.md

 - 4,524 Archetype Class Features
 - 4,727 Class Abilities (Arcane Discovery, Domains, Talents, etc.)

-- CSV and xml files that I used for each class to convert the archetype features, along with the template jsons I used to add these to Foundry from the CSV using Data Toolbox.

 ## Important!

 The classes are not fully implimented.
 They simply have their description text (From AON) and feature list - no hd, hp, saves, etc.